alienrobotninja/aave_java_sdk/README.md

 ### prerequisite
 * add ***JDK 'azul-16'***  as the project sdk
 * have maven installed
+* get an infura goerli or kovan test node
+* have a goerli or kovan testnet wallet (can easily be gotten from metamask)
+* and load with some test eth.
+* look in the test to understand how to use.
 ### Installation
 just clone and ***mvn install*** from the terminal to add the web3j dependency then run the main in app.java

-Look in the pom.xml to understand the dependency and the plugin but the plugin seems to not be working yet.
+Look in the pom.xml to understand the dependency and the plugin.

 ###Todo